Riclamin/Deceive-inc-loadout-capture/Readme.md

     - pyautogui is used to capture the screen.
     - pandas is used to easily read the csv files that contain the information.
     - keyboard is to listen to keybinds.
 3. Setup a chatbot to read the output file.
-A setup file is included for firebot (https://firebot.app): "Deceive loadout extension - firebot integration", which can be imported through settings > setups > import setup.
+    - A setup file is included for firebot (https://firebot.app): "Deceive loadout extension - firebot integration", which can be imported through `settings > setups > import setup`.
 During the import of the setup file, you will be asked to give the filepath to the directory where this file is located as well. e.g. C:\Users\User\Documents\Deceive-Inc-Loadout-Capture.
+If you've already imported a previous version of the setup, I advise to first remove this setup through `settings > setups > remove setup` before importing the new one.
     - If you're not using Firebot, there is a templateLoadoutFile included that explains shortly on which line of the "CurrentLoadout.txt" file each of the information will be exported.

 How to use: